cjfrancis1/sparFinder/README.md

 # SparFinder
-This is a web app built to allow Jiu Jitsu practitioners to find other practitioners in a certain area.
+This is a web app that I started to build to allow Jiu Jitsu practitioners to find other practitioners in a certain area.

 (https://sparfinder.herokuapp.com)